radu-ungureanu/image-effects/README.md

 This is a Windows Phone 7 application which applies different effects upon images.

-It was developed during a school contest in 2012.
+This was my first project for windows phone, developed during a school contest in 2012.